-No Australian child should have their future compromised by being denied access to quality education.
+Education is a human right - no Australian child should have their future compromised by being denied access to quality education.

 The Jobs for Families Child Care Package has been introduced by the Commonwealth government to create a 'more affordable, more flexible, and more accessible child care system.'
 However, the package as it stands will worsen early years outcomes for Aboriginal and Torres Strait Islander children.